Growing Cherry Of The Rio Grande In Phoenix Arizona

 Watering frequency

-Cherry of the rio grandes do well on a grass watering schedule.
+Cherry of the rio grandes do well on a grass watering schedule during summer, and a citrus watering schedule during winter.

 Watering method